4-C: Community Coordinated Child Care

 Data Base Policy

 The primary purpose of the database is to provide families with referrals.
-We do not provide information about child care programs to outside organizations and businesses for solicitation purposes
+4-C staff will not provide information about child care programs in the database to vendors and/or others who may profit or solicit from this information.
+This includes, but is not limited to, business, private individuals and/or agency personal.

 Complaint Policy